Mira Mendelson: Final years and death

 Mendelson spent her own final years living in the same Moscow apartment she had shared with her husband, although she privately commented on how her neighbors distressed her and how difficult life without Prokofiev was.
 She occupied her time organizing her husband's papers, promoting his music, and writing her memoirs.
-The idea for her memoirs was kindled by Prokofiev, who had insisted to her that she write them down.
+The idea for her memoirs was kindled by Prokofiev, who had insisted to her that she write them.
 Nevertheless, work on the memoirs was difficult for her; they ultimately remained incomplete.
 After the death of her father earlier in the year, Mendelson died of a heart attack in Moscow on June 8, 1968.
 Inside her purse was found a message dated February 1950, signed by both her and her husband: "We wish to be buried next to each other."
 Their wishes were honored and their remains are buried together at Novodevichy Cemetery.

 Legacy

 Mendelson's diary was published in 2004.
 It was reissued and expanded with the inclusion of the entirety of her surviving writings about her husband in 2012.
 Two years before her death, she bequeathed various personal belongings to the Sergei Prokofiev Museum in Moscow.